ryan-mcclue/unsw/comp3411/week2.md

 Informed Search:
 Have domain knowledge, so can use heuristics
 (total manhattan distance for a state would be distance all nodes from destination)
 * Greedy: Like DFS except with hueristic.
-Differs to UCS as minimises based on heuristic h(n), i.e. to goal not next node g(n)
+  Differs to UCS as minimises based on heuristic h(n), i.e. to goal NOT next node g(n)
 * A-star: optimal if heuristic is admissable (combines greedy and UCS)
 * ID-A-Star: Iterate over f(n) = g(n) + h(n)